AdobeDocs/advertising.en/help/search-social-commerce/tools/click-tracking-url-generate.md

 For accounts with destination URLs, enter the values in the appropriate [!UICONTROL Base URL] fields.

 For accounts with final URLs, enter the on-screen value in the appropriate [!UICONTROL Tracking Template] field.
 You must add a parameter for the final URL after the `&url=` parameter (such as `{lpurl}`).
 For [!DNL Yahoo!
 Japan Ads] accounts, use the parameter `{lpurl}`.
-For a list of [!DNL Google Ads] and [!DNL Microsoft® Advertising] parameters to indicate final URLs in tracking templates, see the [[!DNL Google Ads] documentation](https://support.google.com/google-ads/answer/6305348) (see the "Tracking template only" parameters in the section on "Available ValueTrack Parameters") and the [[!DNL Microsoft® Advertising] documentation](https://help.ads.microsoft.com/#apex/3/en/56799/2).
+For a list of [!DNL Google Ads] and [!DNL Microsoft® Advertising] parameters to indicate final URLs in tracking templates, see the [[!DNL Google Ads] documentation](https://support.google.com/google-ads/answer/6305348) (see the "Tracking template only" parameters in the section on "Available [!DNL ValueTrack] Parameters") and the [[!DNL Microsoft® Advertising] documentation](https://help.ads.microsoft.com/#apex/3/en/56799/2).

 >[!MORELIKETHIS]
 >